jwradhe/Python_AI_Projekt/README.md

 ## Project Overview

 The **TV-Show Recommender** is a machine learning-based program that suggests TV shows to users based on their preferences.
 The system uses **Nearest Neighbors (NN)** and **K-Nearest Neighbors (K-NN)** algorithms with **cosine distance** to recommend TV shows.
-Users provide a title of a TV show they like, and the system returns personalized recommendations based on similarity to other TV shows in the dataset.
+Users provide a title of a TV show they like, and the system returns recommendations based on similarity to other TV shows in the dataset.

 ---